 Rupal Shah, Grants Officer, Strategic Programs

-Rupal brings over 14 years of experience in the arts and culture sector, working with organizations such as Summerworks Performance Festival, Nightswimming Theatre, DVxT Theatre and Obsidian Theatre.
-She was a member of the Canadian delegation to the 2015 IETM Plenary (international network for contemporary performing arts) in Italy and is a member of the George Cedric Metcalf Foundation’s Advisory Committee for the Creative Strategies Incubator.
+Rupal has worked in Toronto as an arts manager and producer since 2005 with organizations such as Summerworks Performance Festival, Nightswimming, and Obsidian Theatre.
+She was a member of the Canadian delegation to the 2015 IETM Plenary (international network for contemporary performing arts) in Bergamo, Italy and in 2016 attended Berlin Art Week as part of an international group of arts leaders invited by the German Foreign Office.
+She is a member of the George Cedric Metcalf Foundation’s Advisory Committee for the Creative Strategies Incubator, and since 2012 has served on the Board of Directors at the Alliance for South Asian AIDS Prevention.

 Timea Wharton-Suri, Dance Officer & Literary Arts Officer